 To build this boat, Abhilash fell back on Ratnakar Dandekar of Goa’s Aquarius Shipyard Pvt.
 Ltd., as Ratnakar has a proven track record of already delivering two sailboats to Indian Navy that have been built for circumnavigation – INSV Mhadei (already circumnavigated in 2009/10 and 2012/13) and INSV Tarini (setting out for circumnavigation with an all-women crew later this month).

 Since the manager of the team is a key member, Abhilash requested his mentor, Captain Dilip Donde, to assume that role.
 Captain Donde has the credentials of being the first Indian to have circumnavigated the globe solo (though, that was not a non-stop circumnavigation).
 So, between Abhilash, Dilip and Ratnakar, here’s a team to reckon with.

 On 7th August 2017, in an informal function that was well attended by media, Abhilash launched his boat – Thuriya – at Aquarius Shipyard facility in scenic Divar Island, Goa.
 Incidentally, launching a boat is the ceremony when the hull of the boat touches water for the first time.

-The name of the boat is derived from the Upanishads, which describe Thuriya as a state of pure consciousness, or the background that underlies and transcends the three common states of consciousness.
+Interestingly, the name of the boat is derived from the Upanishads, which describe Thuriya as a state of pure consciousness, or the background that underlies and transcends the three common states of consciousness.

-The next big step will be to sail out for the UK by early January to reach in time for the race.
+So, the next big step will be to sail out for the UK by early January to reach in time for the race.
 But before that, Abhilash is on a lookout for sponsors as the total expense of the race will be huge.
 As of now, it is a self-funded project.
 For sponsorship enquiries, you may reach him at firstname.lastname@example.org.